 9. The Golden Gate Bridge isn't gold, it is International Orange.

 10. The bridge doesn't get its name from the colour.
 It is actually named after the Golden Gate Strait, the entrance between the Pacific Ocean and the San Francisco Bay.

-11. The good weather that I got mid-November was insanely abnormal for San Fran.
+11. The good weather that I got mid-November was insanely abnormal.
 Mark Twain once said that "The coldest winter I ever spent was summer in San Francisco".

 12. Even though the sun was out for most of the time I was there, the weather changes quickly and often.
 It can get chilly very quickly so it is always good to be prepared with a light jacket.

 13. I was lucky enough not to meet him, but the fog of San Francisco has a name.
 It is Karl.
 He even has his own Twitter and Instagram accounts!